perryfhuang/ironman-fit-api/README.md

 ## Structure

-This template includes a project `project-4` which should be renamed as part of the set-up steps.
+This template includes a project `ironman-fit-api` which should be renamed as part of the set-up steps.
 It includes the `settings.py` file with special settings to be able to run both locally and on production. **DO NOT ADD A NEW OR MODIFY THE CURRENT `DATABASES` DEFINITION UNLESS INSTRUCTED TO DO SO.**